PiranitaGomez/HRStreamer/README.md

 This paper also discusses the feasibility and pros/cons of other system architecture designs for the HRStreamer.

 ### Lab homepage
-More details of this project, as well as other project of our research group, feel free to drop by the homepage of our [ubicomp lab](http://www.ubicomp-lab.org).
+For more details of this project, as well as other project of our research group, feel free to drop by the homepage of our [ubicomp lab](http://www.ubicomp-lab.org).

 ### Funding
 This work was supported by the JSPS Grant-in-Aid for Scientific Research (B) (Grant Number: 23K25701)